States settle with Google, iHeartMedia over misleading ads

 The settlements stem from complaints alleging Google paid to have radio personalities endorse and talk about their personal experiences using the Pixel 4, one of the company’s cellphones, according to California Attorney General Rob Bonta.
 At the time, the phone wasn’t available and many of the radio DJs had not used it, Bonta said.

-The ads ran more than 23,000 times across 10 media markets, including Los Angeles and San Francisco, Bonta’s office said.
+The ads ran more than 23,000 times across 10 media markets: Atlanta, Boston, Chicago, Dallas/Ft.
+Worth, Denver/Boulder, Houston, Los Angeles, New York, Phoenix, and San Francisco/Bay Area.

 Google will pay $9 million and iHeartMedia will pay $400,000, Bonta’s office said. iHeartMedia is the largest owner of radio stations in the nation.
 Some smaller radio stations also ran the ads.